yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 - **Private DNS zone** lets you use a custom domain name for the nodes in your universe.
 For details and instructions, see [How to define a private DNS zone](#how-to-define-a-private-dns-zone).
 - **Virtual Network Setup** allows you to customize your network, including the virtual network, as follows:
   - Select an existing Virtual Private Cloud (VPC).
+  - Create a new VPC.
+Note that this option is considered beta and is not recommended for production use cases, as creating a new VPC can silently fail if there are any classless inter-domain routing (CIDR) conflicts.
+For example, the following will result in a silent failure:
-  - Create a new VPC, with certain limitations.
-For example, an attempt to configure more than one Azure cloud provider with the **Create a new VPC** option enabled will result in a silent failure.
+    - Configure more than one Azure cloud provider with different CIDR block prefixes and selecting the **Create a new VPC** option.
+    - Creating a new VPC with an CIDR block that overlaps with any of the existing subnets.
 - **NTP Setup** lets you to customize the Network Time Protocol server, as follows:
   - Select **Use provider’s NTP server** to enable cluster nodes to connect to the Azure internal time servers.
 For more information, consult the Microsoft Azure documentation such as [Time sync for Linux VMs in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/time-sync).
   - Select **Manually add NTP Servers** to provide your own NTP servers and allow the cluster nodes to connect to those NTP servers.